smartSenseSolutions/ProfilePercentageView/README.md

 # ProfilePercentageView

-It is Profile Image View with percentage bar developed in Kotlin.
-It Highly customized view that offers multiple attributes to create a Percentage View around profile image based on your requirements.
+It is a Profile Image View with percentage progress developed in Kotlin.
+Its is highly customisable view that offers multiple attributes for creating either dash or continous progress view around profile image based on your requirements.

 ## Demo